moorepants/eme171/content/pages/ode-integration-best-practices.rst

 .. |eval_rhs| replace:: ``eval_rhs.m``
 .. _eval_rhs: {filename}/scripts/best-practices/eval_rhs.m

-.. topic:: A brief introduction to Matlab Structures
+.. topic:: Matlab/Octave Structures
-   :class: alert alert-warning
+   :class: alert alert-info

    Octave/Matlab have a data type called a "structure" (similar to a C structure).
 The simplest use of a structure is a key-value pair mapping.
 To